Last week, on my way home in one of my colleague’s car, another colleague teased him to date our other colleague.

 In a country where a lot of women suffers in silence and put up with whatever conditions their husbands put them through just to avoid the shame of carrying that title as ‘divorcee’.
-It is upsetting to see these kinds of stereotypes albeit not everyone have such a narrow mind set but facts is this is not the 1950s anymore and I’ve known some really awesome strong, smart, sweet women who went through divorces before.
+It is upsetting to see these kinds of stereotypes albeit not everyone have such a narrow mindset but the fact is this is not the 1950s anymore and I’ve known some really awesome strong, smart, sweet women who went through divorces before.

 Those are the times where I pull my wall up and gave them an empty smile before diverting the conversation to something else or I’ll walk away.

-Secondly, I do not owe any of them any explanation in the first place.
-No one…really knows for sure but me and I don’t need to justify myself.
+Secondly, I do not own any of them any explanation in the first place.
+No one…really knows for sure but I and I don’t need to justify myself.